L4UNO/aihiolaskuri/README.md

 # Material Weight Calculator

-The site is ment to help CNC-workshop's material coordinators, production engineers or anyone who needs to calculate weights of cut-to-lenght blanks made of different materials.
+The site is ment to help CNC-workshop's material coordinators, production and development engineers or anyone who needs to calculate weights of cut-to-lenght blanks made of different materials.

 Acknowledged development areas:
-- Lack of different materials
+- Limited range of materials